ToxicWar/dotfiles/README.md

 > **Note:** You may put your custom settings into `~/.zshlocal`.

-### Projects tree
+### Workspace tree

-I suggest you to organize project folder as follows:

 ```
-~/Projects
+~/workspace
-├── Forks       # for GitHub fork
+├── forks       # for GitHub fork
-├── Job         # for job projects
+├── work        # for work projects
-├── Playground  # for short-term experiments
+├── personal    # for personal projects
-└── Repos       # for long-term projects
+└── resources   # for short-term experiments
 ```

 ### Aliases